ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 #Define the variable
 ht_child <- ___

-#Calculate the mean and standard deviation
+#Calculate the mean height
 mchild <- ___
 mchild

+#Calculate the standard deviation of heights
 sdchild <- ___
 sdchild